andrewMacmurray/my-site/content/blog/postgres-and-jackson.md

 jacksonObjectMapper().readValue<Section>(jsonString)
 ```

-What's effectively happening is Jackson is taking the name of each object key and matching it with an argument to the constructor of the relevant class.
+What's effectively happening is the Jackson object mapper is taking the name of each object key and matching it with an argument to the constructor of the relevant class.

 ## Hasura Graphql Engine